Tag: church

 skinder – gossip; juicy

-sommer – just because;
+sommer – just because

 Platberg Pilgrimage

 Harrismith had the biggest influx of people in its history recently.
 Well, that would be my guess.
 I don’t think even the Rhino Rally ever brought in THIS amount of people!
-I mean those rowwe hard-drinking bliksems fit a maximum of two people on their vehicles . .
+I mean those rowwe hard-drinking bliksems fit a maximum of two people on their vehicles . . and often only one cos nobody really understands them.

 . . . whereas I would guess the teetotal Shembes are unlikely to put less than sixty people in a sixty-seater bus?
 And there were LOTS of those buses in town.
 The view is the eastern side of town with the Platberg mountain behind you.